Sahibi River: Basin and catchment area

-The catchment area of the Sahibi River encompasses the following cities and towns: Sikar, Jaipur, and Alwar in northeastern Rajasthan state; Bawal, Rewari, Pataudi, and Jhajjar district in southern Haryana state; and Delhi state.
+The catchment area of the Sahibi River encompasses the following cities and towns: Sikar, Jaipur, and Kotputli in northeastern Rajasthan state; Rewari district, Gurgaon district and Jhajjar district in southern Haryana state; and Delhi state.

 Rajasthan

-The catchment area of the Sahibi River in Rajasthan is 4523.67 km2 of Jaipur, Alwar and Sikar Districts, between latitudes 27°16' and 28°11' and longitudes 75°42' and 76°57'.
-Sahibi Basin falls in three Districts of Rajasthan namely: Alwar district (62.11%), Jaipur district (29.30%) and Sikar district (8.59%).
+The catchment area of the Sahibi River in Rajasthan is 4523.67 km2 of Jaipur, Alwar and Sikar districts, between latitudes 27°16' and 28°11' and longitudes 75°42' and 76°57'.
+The Sahibi Basin falls in three districts of Rajasthan: Alwar district (62.11%), Jaipur district (29.30%) and Sikar district (8.59%).

-Mean Annual Rainfall in Sahibi Basin is 627.60 mm.
+The mean annual rainfall in Sahibi Basin is 627.60 mm.
 Highest maximum temperature ranges from 45.45 to 45.99 °C with a mean value of 45.8 °C, while Lowest minimum temperature ranges from 1.64 to 3.14 °C with a mean value of 2.45 °C.

 Haryana

-It leaves Rajasthan state beyond Kotkasim in Alwar district near village Lalpur and covers a total distance of about 222 km up to Dhasa Bund.
+The river leaves Rajasthan state beyond Kotkasim in Alwar district near village Lalpur and covers a total distance of about 222 km up to Dhasa Bund.

 It enters Haryana state at Jhabua, near the city of Rewari in Rewari district, after which it re-enters first Rajasthan state near Kotkasim, and then Haryana again near the village of Jarthal.
 The dry riverbed near Jarthal is 2 km wide.
 During light monsoon rainfall, the river's flat and sandy bottom absorbs all rainwater.
 Masani barrage on the river lies near Dahuhera.
-During heavy rains, the river has defined course up to Pataudi railway station and branches off into two smaller streams to Jhajjar, finally reaching the outskirts of Delhi through Najafgarh drain and ending at the Yamuna River.
+During heavy rains, the river has a defined course up to Pataudi railway station and branches off into two smaller streams to Jhajjar, finally reaching the outskirts of Delhi through Najafgarh drain and ending at the Yamuna River.